enriquemolinari/jqueue/README.md

 });
 ```

-Your jobs must implement the ´Job´ interface.
+Your jobs must implement the `Job` interface.

 ## Requirements